reruo321/Java_Practice/Chapter-06/README.md

 *static* keyword can be glued to a method or a variable.
 A *static* method is able to be called without making its instance.
 It also allows several intances to share the memory, so that the *static* member variables can be used as if they are global.

 - static method cannot use *this* reference.
-- static method cannot be overriden by a normal method.
+- static method cannot be overridden by a normal method.
 - Only static variables are allowed in the static method.
 - static method can call only other static methods in the same class.

 The static method is always resolved at compile time, but overriding is done at runtime.
 (Compile is before running.)
-Thus, **the static method is not overriden**, but it would rather overshadow a method with the same name in the derived class.
+Thus, **the static method is not overridden**, but it would rather overshadow a method with the same name in the derived class.

 ### final
-*final* keyword prevents a class to have any children, a method to be overriden, and a variable to be changed.
+*final* keyword prevents a class to have any children, a method to be overridden, and a variable to be changed.
 (The last one is the same as *const* in C/C++.)
 If the variable refers an instance, it cannot point to other reference, but the instance values of its reference can be changed. *final* and *abstract* cannot be together because they are mutually exclusive concepts.

         final Animal a = new Animal();
         a.setName("Poodle");   // Changing an instance value.
 Okay.